jajoosiddhant/Manual-Kernel-and-Root-Filesystem-Build/README.md

 ./manual_linux.sh
 ```

-Make sure to add path for the cross-compile utility located in the x-tools folder.
+Make sure to add path for the cross-compile utility `arm-unknown-linux-gnueabi` located in the x-tools folder before running manual_linux.sh script.

 Steps to add path in .bashrc file: